 The maps $T^{{i,j}}_k$ in $\Phi$ are smooth and Lipschitz on $\mathbb{R}^d$.
-Theorem \ref{th:NN_for_tahn_flow} shows that each $T_k^{(i,j)}$ (constrain on any compact domain) can be uniformly approximated by leaky-ReLU networks.
-As a consequence, adopted Lemma \ref{th:composition_approximation} again, there is a leaky-ReLU network $f_L \in \mathcal{N}_d$ such that
+Theorem \ref{th:NN_for_tahn_flow} shows that each $T_k^{(i,j)}$ (constrained on any compact domain) can be uniformly approximated by leaky-ReLU networks.
+As a consequence, adopting Lemma \ref{th:composition_approximation} again, there is a leaky-ReLU network $f_L \in \mathcal{N}_d$ such that

 Finally, for any $x \in \Omega$, we have